Nemesisprime/BirdsOfParadise/readme.md

-# Birds of Paradise, Dandy Style
+# Birds of Paradise for Xcode, Dandy Style

-Just a custom variant of Birds of Paradise :)
+Just a slighty modified variant of Birds of Paradise for Xcode to help make some text clearer :)